thomas-void0/fool-deploy/README.md

 ## cache

-`cache`:Indicates whether to use caching; defaults to `true`。If you set`true`，The `.fool-cache` directory will be generated at the root of the project after the first build.Each subsequent build will run the configuration file in `.foolrc` with the same `.foolrc` configuration.
+`cache`:Indicates whether to use caching; defaults to `true`.If you set`true`，The `.fool-cache` directory will be generated at the root of the project after the first build.Each subsequent build will run the configuration file in `.foolrc` with the same `.foolrc` configuration.
 Using caching can shorten the time it takes to deploy your project later.

 ## port

-`port`:Indicates the port on which the project will run after deployment; defaults to `2333`。If the port number is occupied, it will automatically `+1` until an available port number is found.
+`port`:Indicates the port on which the project will run after deployment; defaults to `2333`.If the port number is occupied, it will automatically `+1` until an available port number is found.

 ## packageCommand

 `packageCommand`:Indicates the package manager used to install dependencies and build the project.
-By default, this will read the package manager you used to execute the deployment command. for example you running `yarn deploy`，the option is specified as `yarn`。The configurable options are `npm` | `yarn` | `pnpm`。This option is very important，
+By default, this will read the package manager you used to execute the deployment command. for example you running `yarn deploy`，the option is specified as `yarn`.The configurable options are `npm` | `yarn` | `pnpm`.This option is very important，
 Suppose the `npm` manager used by the project is packaged, but specified to run as `yarn` at deployment time.
 This could cause dependencies to fail to install or build during deployment.

 ## buildCommand